 At Engineers Without Borders UK we take the impact we have on people and our planet seriously.
-We have no Planet B and time is running out, to address this we are committed to running our organisation in the most globally responsible way possible.
+To address this we are committed to running our organisation in the most globally responsible way possible.
 Engineers Without Borders UK recognises our responsibility to lead by example.
 As a team we continue to question our current practices and decisions.
 We are committed to continuing this constructive behaviour, holding each other accountable to instil greener habits in our day to day operation.

 Engineers Without Borders UK operates from an office at The Foundry, London.
 The building is a RIBA award winning, BREEAM ‘Excellent’ rated centre in Vauxhall run by The Ethical Property Company, who run shared facilities in a sustainable way.
 This includes using ecological cleaning products throughout the facility, maintaining a rooftop garden on the building and using a comfort control system throughout the building instead of heaters and air conditioning units.